martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 The [final evaluator](https://share.sourceacademy.org/gkacq)
 handles return statements, a prominent feature in languages like C, Java, Python, and JavaScript.
-Returns statements allow the programmer to return from a function from anywhere in its body.
+Return statements allow the programmer to return from a function from anywhere in its body.
 Whatever statements in the body that remain to be evaluated are ignored.
 For example, in JavaScript, the program
 ``` js